JLManera/cleanRfish/README.md

 - **Compatibility with other tracking formats**

 ## 📝 License
-GNU GPLv3 - See LICENSE file
+GNU General Public License v3.0 - See LICENSE file

 ## 📨 Contact
 For scientific use inquiries:
 **jack.manera@monash.edu**